Courses, Credits, and Grades

 - David Silbey

-You must be enrolled in a course to remain in the program.
+- You must be enrolled in at least 12 credits to remain in the program.
+Most students take 12 to 16 credits.

 Grades & symbols

-- Grades are confidential information.
-They cannot be given over the telephone, email, or fax.
-We will not share them with other universities.
+- Grades cannot be given over the telephone, email, or fax.

 - If you’re unable to access your grade(s), contact the IT Service Desk.